-Correcting Schumer on What Medicare Privatization Would Mean
+Correcting Chuck Schumer on What Medicare Privatization Would Mean

 Still, it was somewhat satisfying to basically shame Schumer into talking about the role of the insurance companies.
 It illustrates that asking pointed, timely questions can change to course of a politician’s remarks on an issue.

 But this highlights a real problem in the current setup of the Democratic Party.
-Sanders—whatever shortcomings he might have—is in the position of largely of bringing people in with his populist rhetoric as “outreach chair” for the Democrats in the Senate.
+Sanders—whatever shortcomings he might have—is in the position largely of bringing people in with his populist rhetoric as “outreach chair” for the Democrats in the Senate.
 But ultimate policy is largely determined by Schumer as minority leader, who is very closely tied to big finance and will act as a sophisticated apologist for it on the major issues at any opportunity.

 Video of event: